Pay, escrow, cap a budget, move an asset, join a group payment, or trigger a conditional payout.

 Dashboards that separate user payments, mining behavior, exchange movement, spam, fees, and app tests instead of treating all transactions equally.

-What Toccata would add.
+What Toccata adds

-For builders, the first useful testnet products are simple and auditable: a vault policy, an assurance contract, an escrow, or a constrained asset rule.
+For builders, the first testnet products are simple and auditable: a vault policy, an assurance contract, an escrow, or a constrained asset rule.
 The hard part is the gap between a good UI and an enforced covenant: address generation, faucet funding, a synced TN12 node, UTXO-indexed balance checks, Silverscript compilation, signing, broadcast, and explorer-visible outputs.

 Open Toccata app examples

-| Opportunity | What it could look like | Why Kaspa may fit | Status |
+| Opportunity | What it looks like | Why Kaspa fits | Status |

 |---|---|---|---|